-a.
+- a.
 All work products and reports, evaluations, and assessments shall undergo necessary and appropriate District Quality Control/Quality Assurance (DQC).
 The home district shall manage DQC.
-Documentation of DQC activities is required and should be in accordance with the Quality Manual of the District and the responsible MSC.
-The DQC of products and reports shall also cover any necessary National Environmental Policy Act (NEPA) documents and other environmental compliance products and any in-kind services provided by local sponsors.

-b.
-DQC is an internal review process of basic science and engineering work products focused on fulfilling the project quality requirements defined in the Project Management Plan (PMP).
-Basic quality control tools include a Quality Management Plan providing for seamless review, quality checks and reviews, supervisory reviews, Project Delivery Team (PDT) reviews, etc.

-(1) Quality checks and reviews occur during the development process and are carried out as a routine management practice.
+Documentation of DQC activities is required and should be in accordance with the Quality Manual of the District and the responsible MSC; product issues identified via DQC should be resolved prior to ATR and IEPR.
+The DQC of products and reports shall also cover any necessary National Environmental Policy Act (NEPA) documents and other environmental compliance products and any in-kind services provided by local sponsors. - b.
+DQC is the backbone of the Corps' quality process.
+It is an internal review process of basic science and engineering work products focused on fulfilling the project quality requirements defined in the Project Management Plan (PMP).
+Reliance on subsequent levels of review by external teams is not an acceptable substitute for DQC.
+Basic quality control tools include a Quality Management Plan providing for seamless review, quality checks and reviews, supervisory reviews, Project Delivery Team (PDT) reviews, etc. - (1) Quality checks and reviews occur during the development process and are carried out as a routine management practice.
 Quality checks may be performed by staff responsible for the work, such as supervisors, work leaders, team leaders, designated individuals from the senior staff, or other qualified personnel.
-However, they should not be performed by the same people who performed the original work, including managing/reviewing the work in the case of contracted efforts.

-(2) PDT reviews are performed by members of the PDT to ensure consistency and effective coordination across all project disciplines.
-Additionally, the PDT is responsible for a complete reading of any reports and accompanying appendices prepared by or for the PDT to assure the overall coherence and integrity of the report, technical appendices, and the recommendations before approval by the District Commander.
+However, they should not be performed by the same people who performed the original work, including managing/reviewing the work in the case of contracted efforts. - (2) PDT reviews are performed by members of the PDT to ensure consistency and effective coordination across all project disciplines.
+Additionally, the PDT is responsible for a complete reading of any reports and accompanying appendices prepared by or for the PDT to assure the overall coherence and integrity of the report, technical appendices, and the recommendations before approval by the District Commander. - c.

-c.
 DQC efforts will include the necessary expertise to address compliance with published Corps policy.
-When policy and/or legal concerns arise during DQC efforts that are not readily and mutually resolved by the PDT and the reviewers, the district will seek immediate issue resolution support from the MSC and HQUSACE in accordance with the procedures outlined in Appendix H, ER 1105-2-100 or other appropriate guidance.
+When policy and/or legal concerns arise during DQC efforts that are not readily and mutually resolved by the PDT and the reviewers, the district will seek immediate issue resolution support from the MSC and HQUSACE in accordance with the procedures outlined in Appendix H, Amendment #1, ER 1105-2-100 or other appropriate guidance.